Free State of Bavaria (Weimar Republic): Second Hoffmann government and the Bavarian constitution

 Hoffmann's SPD-USPD-BB minority government was no longer viable after the bloody events of early May.
 Hoffmann called on the leaders of the BVP and DDP to form a coalition with the SPD.
-They drew up an agreement, the Bamberger Abkommen, which pledged to revoke the government's right to rule by decree; nationalize mines, hydroelectric works and pharmacies; put strong state controls on businesses responsible for food, clothing and shelter; and make the provisional constitution formal.
-On 31 May Hoffmann was re-elected minister-president and introduced his cabinet made up of five members of the SPD and two each from the DDP and BVP.
+They drew up an agreement, the Bamberger Abkommen, which pledged to revoke the government's right to rule by decree; nationalise mines, hydroelectric works and pharmacies; put strong state controls on businesses responsible for food, clothing and shelter; and make the provisional constitution formal.
+On 31 May 1919, Hoffmann was re-elected minister-president and introduced his cabinet made up of five members of the SPD and two each from the DDP and BVP.

-On 28 May the Landtag constitutional committee, with one representative each from the three coalition parties, used the 17 March draft constitution along with the government's recommended changes to draw up a constitution for a parliamentary democracy with a strong one-chamber Landtag and a relatively weak minister-president.
+On 28 May, the Landtag constitutional committee, with one representative each from the three coalition parties, used the 17 March draft constitution along with the government's recommended changes to draw up a constitution for a parliamentary democracy with a strong one-chamber Landtag and a relatively weak minister-president.
 It included a short list of basic rights and ended church oversight of schools.
 The final draft was approved on 12 August, one day after the ratification of the Weimar Constitution.
 The cabinet returned to Munich five days later.
 The Constitution of Bavaria (often referred to as the Bamberg Constitution because of where it was approved) went into effect on 15 September.

 The conservative wing of the BVP wanted a loose federation at the national level that would preserve the special rights that Bavaria had had under the German Empire, but the Hoffmann cabinet, without consulting the Landtag, gave up its rights.
 Bavaria became a co-equal state within the federal Weimar Republic.
 Tensions within Bavaria over the issue of federalism remained strong.